OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 #### Error Condition

 If the PSU does not complete a successful consent authorisation (e.g. if the PSU is not authenticated successfully), the authorization code grant ends with a redirection to the TPP with an error response as described in OpenID Connect Core Specification [Section 3.1.2.6](https://openid.net/specs/openid-connect-core-1_0.html#AuthError).
 The PSU is redirected to the TPP with an error parameter indicating the error that occurred.
+The error_description should include an appropriate code from the ExternalStatusReason1Code enumeration.

+The consent payload ReasonCode should also be updated with the same code.

 #### Token Expiry Time